 What is TALK School?

 Talk School is a 501(c)(3) organization dedicated to the development of clinical and educational programs for children with autism and severe speech and language disorders.
+We offer intensive, integrated academic instruction and therapeutic interventions that are crucial for children managing these challenges.

 Who does TALK serve?